17 Moments We’re Thankful for as Parents

 13. Going out for your first date after baby.
 Whether it’s a week or a year postpartum, it’s a huge blessing to get out of the house for an evening with no littles in tow.
 Will you miss them?
 Sure.
 Will you enjoy the heck out of some appetizers, beer, or adult time without baby shark playing somewhere in the distance?
 Absolutely.

 14. Solid napping through grocery shopping.
 I love grocery shopping, but I DESPISE it when my daughter is in a “not having it” kind of mood.
 But, I’ve gotten lucky and done a happy dance (quietly) when she’s managed to stay asleep the entire time we’re grocery shopping.
 Blissful.

 15. When your partner clocks in.
 It is a true blessing to have a co-parent throughout the little (and big) things.
 If you’re able to go out and read a book, have warm coffee, or even nap while your partner takes care of things: be grateful.
 It’s a luxury not always afforded to everyone.

 16. Going to the bathroom alone.
 I used to joke that my best bathroom time was when my daughter was napping or otherwise content with someone else watching her.
 I now know and live this as my truth—uninterrupted poops and scrolling on social media is a form of quick self-care, y’all.

 17. Knowing this little person is all yours.
 Through the triumphs and tribulations, this little person you’ve been entrusted with to shape and mold is yours: to have and to hold, for better or for worse.
 More binding than marriage, more permanent than a pet—your child is your lifelong passion project and will be the one grateful for you and thanking you for all you’ve done before you know it.
-For now, settle in to your little wins and appreciate that at least this form of paycheck will never be taxed, no matter how taxing it may be.
+For now, settle into your little wins and appreciate that at least this form of a paycheck will never be taxed, no matter how taxing it may be.